The State of the Art in Search

 There are many types of “graphs” within an enterprise.
 RAVN’s enterprise graph search doesn’t limit the types of relationships that can be handled, searched for or exposed.
 Sometimes social links within an enterprise are not the most efficient way of linking people and knowledge – sometimes it is hierarchy and interest areas that matter most.
 Those are the types of inter-relationships that get highlighted when applying a graph view to the knowledge corpus of a modern enterprise.

 From expert communication pools to a team members exchange; from before unknown connections to opportunity discussions, interest suggestions or activity stream entries – it’s all within an enterprise, but it has been so far much underexploited.
 An enterprise’s knowledge should not be limited to social interactions or connections only as in classic social graphs – there is plethora of valuable data that we can analyse, enrich or simply surface using our linking engine.

-I realise this blog entry is quite academic and involved, so the following posts will describe some of the practical uses of our technology, how we can provide business intelligence and help organisations make right decisions and see the unseen.
+I realise this blog entry is a bit academic and involved, so talk to us and see some of the practical uses of our technology.
+See for yourself how we can provide business intelligence and help organisations make right decisions and see the unseen.